kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 This will enable multi-proof security and increase robustness of the Kakarot network.

-In Kakarot zkEVM, the design choices regarding EVM programs and their Cairo equivalents are explained below.
+In Kakarot ZK-EVM, the design choices regarding EVM programs and their Cairo equivalents are explained below.
 They are subject to architecture changes over time. **🎙️ Disclaimer 🎙️: all these designs choices are invisible to the user**: